mbodm/wingetupd/README.md

 # wingetupd
-A tiny commandline tool, using _WinGet_ to update specific Windows packages.
+A tiny commandline tool, using _WinGet_ to update a specific set of packages on a Windows machine.

 ![wingetupd.exe](screenshot-tool.png)